-SMMT has just released new car registration data for October, and the results speak for themselves: UK drivers are ditching diesel (down 29.9% October 2016 to October 2017) and embracing electric (up 36.9% October 2016 to October 2017).
-Overall, new car registrations are in decline, down 12.2% from October 2016 to October 2017 and down 4.6% YTD 2016 to YTD 2017.
+SMMT has just released new car registration data for 2019 and the results speak for themselves: UK drivers are ditching diesel (down 21.8% from 2018 to 2019) and embracing electric (up 21% from 2018 to 2019).
+Overall, new car registrations rose in 2019, up 7.3% from over the same time period.
 We've looked through the data to understand the changing trends amongst UK drivers.

 Diesel in Decline, Electric on the Rise

-The confusing state of affairs for diesel cars—potential for an outright ban, tax rises, parking surcharges and toxicity charges for driving in some cities—is certainly having an impact on new diesel sales.
-This once-loved category is in steady decline, with 14.9% fewer cars registered new by October this year, compared to the same time period in 2016.
+The confusing state of affairs for diesel cars—potential for an outright ban, tax rises, parking surcharges and toxicity charges for driving in some cities, falling resale values—is certainly having an impact on new diesel sales.
+This once-loved category is in steady decline, with 21.8% fewer new cars registered in 2019 than in 2018.